Reusing a company name after liquidation

 - Court permission: the new company can make an application to court within 7 days of the liquidation.
 The name can be used until the earlier of 6 weeks following the liquidation, or until the court has heard the application.

-- Existing use: if a company has been trading and using what would otherwise be a ‘prohibited name’ continuously during the 12 months before liquidation then the rules allow this name to continue being used.
+- Existing use: if a company has been trading and using what would otherwise be a ‘prohibited name’ continuously for a minimum of 12 months leading up to the liquidation then the rules allow this name to continue being used.

 I am buying the business from a liquidator – what steps should I take to reuse the name?